 I just had a six month contract with Paya Bay and even though we loved it, six months was the perfect amount of time.
 It´s located on the east side of the island which is really remote…Paya Bay is pretty much the only thing there and is an hour and a half away from the west side where all the action is.
 Fernando and I were about to move to Belize or back to Costa Rica, but then we both had great job opportunities, so we decided to stay!

-Now as the Director & Instructor of Roatan Yoga, my vision is to create a beautiful and safe environment where everyone feels welcome to try or practice yoga.
+Over this past year, working with Tranquilseas, we developed a new yoga center on the island, Roatan Yoga.
+I'm really proud of what Roatan Yoga has grown into and now am ready to take the next adventure in my life of being self employed!
+Love Sun Yoga, a personalized yoga experience for anyone, anywhere, has now been created.
+My vision is to create a beautiful and safe environment where everyone feels welcome to try or practice yoga.
 Yoga is something that literally everyone can do.
 The most common thing I hear from a terrified beginner is “I´m not flexible enough to do yoga.”
 You become flexible by practicing yoga!
 There is no good or bad.
 There is no expectation of being able to cross your feet behind your head or do a headstand.
 Yoga is about the inward journey, listening to your body, connecting with your breath, silencing the mind.
 At the end of the day, all of us just want to be loved and to find happiness.
 Yoga is the path to finding those things…at least I can say that in my own experience.
 Yoga has taught me to fully accept and love myself as is, to love others unconditionally, and to find a constant state of peace and happiness no matter what happens, good or bad.

 I get asked all the time if I ever plan on moving back to the US, how long I plan on living in Roatan, etc….and the answer is, I really have no idea.
 One of the biggest things I´ve learned this year is that when we let go we create space for new and better things to enter our lives.
 When I had let go of all the material things I had worked for (a high paying job, a car, a nice apartment), when I had let go of feeling the pressure of the supposed to´s in life (get married, buy a house, have a baby…) and opened myself up for what the universe had to offer me, is when I started to really live my life more vibrantly.
 The only thing I know for sure is that I have made a promise to myself to continue living my life following my heart… and my heart chooses love, sun, and yoga.
 Namaste.